 NFL urges judge to wait for resolution of NLRB case

-NEW ORLEANS—The NFL Monday urged a federal judge to wait for a critical ruling by the National Labor Relations Board in the league’s labor dispute with players before deciding whether to end the lockout imposed by owners on March 12.
+NEW ORLEANS - The NFL on Monday urged a federal judge to wait for a critical ruling by the National Labor Relations Board in the league's labor dispute with players before deciding whether to end the lockout imposed by owners.

 The filing to judge Susan Richard Nelson raised the prospect of a lockout that could continue beyond the April 6 hearing that she has scheduled on the players' request to end the lockout.
 One NFL official said Monday that he doesn't expect the NLRB to complete its investigation for at least a few more weeks.
 The entire process, including appeals, could last a year, he said.

 A spokeswoman for the NLRB declined to comment Monday on how long the investigation might take.